 - Most common diagnoses managed by Palliative Care team

 - Optimal palliative care guidelines put forth by the Institute for Clinical Systems Improvement.

 - Case Study 2

 The purpose of this course is to prepare health care providers to deliver care to patients experiencing acute and chronic pain.
 The course will review the appropriate use of controlled substances and discuss the management of patients in palliative care and at the end of life.
-The course will also discuss the role of prescriber in preventing and assessing for drug abuse and addiction.
+The course will also discuss the prescriber's role in preventing and assessing drug abuse and addiction.

 After completing this course, the learner will be able to meet the following objectives:

 List five principles in the management of acute and chronic pain.

 Discuss five principles of appropriate use of controlled substances.

 Discuss methods to deal with prescription drug abuse and addiction to prescription drugs.